|

 and art.

-Our textbook catches the spirit of this refined and
+Our textbook captures the refined and

 deliciously scandalous

-both elegantly and provocatively
+elegantly and provocatively

-it depicts?)
 Have a look at the century-spanning portraits of women

 that punctuate the general introduction.
 (What changes do they trace?)